McKenzie Wren, Executive Director

-Luay Sami, Events and Facility Coordinator
+Luay Sami, Events and Facilities Coordinator

 A native of Iraq, Luay Sami has served as an Arabic translator for the United States Army and since moving to the U.S. has worked as an Arabic instructor for a national language institute.
 Besides being a language instructor, Luay also has experience as a marketing and event coordinator.
 As an employee of CCC he serves in the capacity of sales and event coordinator and is responsible for the facilities management.
 He is a graduate of Baghdad University with dual degrees in graphic design and teaching instruction and also has a background in healthcare with a CNA certification from Woodruff Medical Training and Testing, Atlanta, GA.

-Regina Farmer, Receptionist/Administrative Assistant
+Regina Farmer, Office Manager

 Before joining the CCC family, Regina worked as a staff accountant at City Club of Buckhead – an exercise and spa facility.
 She has over 20 years of experience in finance, accounting, software support and customer support.
 She served as administrative assistant for 100 Black Men of DeKalb County helping today’s youth in school and the community.
 Regina volunteers one day a week at DeKalb County High School assisting teachers with daily paperwork overloads.
 Regina received her Associate Degree from Lincoln College of Technology.